-- 2. Swipe to view some helpful tips or tap GET STARTED NOW at any point. - Confirm your country/region and tap NEXT. - 4.
-You need a LibreView account to use the App.
-Follow onscreen instructions to review legal information and create a new account or log in to your existing account. - 5.
-Confirm your glucose unit of measure and tap NEXT. - 6.
+Follow on-screen instructions to review legal information.

+- 5. Confirm your glucose unit of measure and tap NEXT. - 6.
 Select how you count carbohydrates (in grams or portions) and tap NEXT.
 The carbohydrate unit will be used in any food notes that you enter in the App. - 7.
 The App now displays some useful information.
 Tap NEXT to review each screen. - 8.
 Accept required permissions. - 9.
 Apply a new Sensor and then tap NEXT.
 Go to Starting Your Sensor.